megodoonch/birdsong/readme.md

 * `markhov/` contains a model with two Markhov chains: one for the bigrams and one for the operations
 	* `markhov.py` houses the main functions for parsing the surface sentences
 	* `em.py` has the expectation maximisation learner
-	* depricated: `cky.py` has a CKY parser for the regular grammar of the operations.
+	* deprecated: `cky.py` has a CKY parser for the regular grammar of the operations.
 It also has the beginnings of the I/O learner: outside probabilities and the expected counts of a rule in a sentence.
 	* `development.py` has some old functions that I don't want to throw away just yet
 * `surface/` contains analysis on the "surface" of the corpus, that is, things that are generally true regardless of the grammar.